hedzr/cmdr-addons/pkg/plugins/service/README.md

+# TODO

-service will install / un-install, start / stop, and run a program as a service (daemon).
-Currently supports Windows XP+, Linux/(systemd | Upstart | SysV), and OSX/Launchd.
+> service will install / un-install, start / stop, and run a program
+> as a service (daemon).
+Currently supports Windows XP+,
+> Linux/(systemd | Upstart | SysV), and OSX/Launchd.